reiinakano/invariant-risk-minimization/README.md

 ## How to run

+You can run [the provided notebook](https://colab.research.google.com/github/reiinakano/invariant-risk-minimization/blob/master/invariant_risk_minimization_colored_mnist.ipynb) in Colaboratory.

+Alternatively, you can run `main.py` locally.
+There is also an implementation of ERM in `main.py` if you want to run a baseline.
 Code depends on Pytorch.

-Just run `main.py`.
-There is also an implementation of ERM in `main.py` if you want to run a baseline.